 Even if you don’t have tatami in your home, you aren’t 100% safe.
-They can also live in bedding, clothes and carpet.
+They can also live in bedding, clothes and carpets.
 To prevent a dani infestation, first rule is to keep clean: vacuum your tatami every week and shake out and change bedding frequently.
 Heat and UV light will kill dani, which is why you see your Japanese neighbors hang out their bedding and futons out in the sun.
-For more severe cases, there are anti-dani wipes for your futon, and dani killing sprays available in the supermarket and drugstore.
+For more severe cases, there are anti-dani wipes for your futon, and dani-killing sprays available in the supermarkets and drugstores.
 Look for the katakana ダニ as in e.g. ダニアースand ダニよけ sprays.

 Japanese name: Ashidakagumo

 Verdict: Not a threat (pet if you are hardcore)

 Huntsman spiders exist all over the world.
 The Japanese ones happen to be rather large, up to palm size.
 And hairy.
 If you can’t stand to be in the same enclosed space with them, I don’t blame you, but apart from the fact that they fell out of the ugly tree and hit every branch on the way down, they aren’t dangerous.
 They can bite, but usually don’t.
 They don’t make webs and turn your home into a horror house.
 They aren’t aggressive, unless it is a female with eggs, and usually keep to themselves in some corner—like your underwear drawer, behind the curtain you just opened and so on.